Seventh stage of the Giro d'Italia 2023: From Capua to Gran Sasso

 The richness of Capua and its surrounding area is echoed by the delicacies of a fertile and flourishing land: buffalo mozzarella, melons, artichokes and cheeses, as well as Casavecchia and Pallagrello wines, are just some of the products of this ancient land.

-Before leaving Campania, we cannot fail to mention the nearby Caserta, with its beautiful old town, a medieval village of great charm, and the splendid Reggia, a UNESCO heritage site dating back to 1752 and the work of the architect Luigi Vanvitelli, historically belonging to the Bourbon family.
+Before leaving Campania, we must mention the nearby Caserta, with its beautiful old town, a medieval village of great charm, and the splendid Reggia, a UNESCO heritage site, with its wonderful park, the 1752 work of the architect Luigi Vanvitelli, historically belonging to the Bourbon family.

-Leaving Capua, the route enters Molise through the magnificent town of Venafro, which, with its urban setting, follows the structure of the ancient Roman settlement, and then arrives in Abruzzo, Castel di Sangro.
+Leaving Capua, the route passes through Molise through the magnificent town of Venafro, which, which, with its urban design, echoes the layout of the ancient Roman settlement, and then arrives in Abruzzo.

-A harsh and barren territory leads us to Roccaraso and, passing through Sulmona, which is famous for its confetti (sugar-coated almonds), we reach the 1,190 metres of Calascio, the gateway to the Gran Sasso and Monti della Laga National Park.
-From here, the gaze roams from the Valle del Tirino to the Navelli plain, admiring a breathtaking panorama.
+A rugged and barren terrain then leads us to Roccaraso and, passing through Sulmona, which is famous for its sugar-coated almonds, we reach the 1,190 metres of Calascio, the gateway to the Gran Sasso and Monti della Laga National Park.
+From here, the view sweeps from the Valle del Tirino to the Navelli plain, admiring a breathtaking panorama.
 The park lends itself to different activities: from excursions along the various dedicated routes, on foot, on horseback or by mountain bike, to food and wine tours.

 The local oil and, above all, saffron have made these places famous; otherwise, they are mostly dedicated to sheep farming.